 - Nursing courses: a grade of 80% or above

 - CORE 120, PSYC 204 and 244, BIO 203, 204, 210, 302, STAT 131, CHEM 201, SOC 201

 The passing standard includes repeating all failed courses.
 A grade of 80 percent or higher is required for all nursing courses.
 In courses with a clinical component, students must pass both theory and clinical in order to pass the course and continue in the curriculum.
 The evaluation policies for nursing courses are the same as those utilized by other departments.

 Students desiring to transfer into the nursing major from another college must arrange for a telephone or personal meeting with a nursing department faculty member.
 Students must submit application materials as described above.

 Transfer students will be allowed to enroll in the nursing major as sophomore nursing students on a case by case basis if they meet enrollment requirements.
 Transfer students who are eligible must take learning and adaptation nursing courses prior to beginning the sophomore personal wellness concepts.
 The learning and adaptation courses will be available as independent studies or online for transfer students.
 When possible, a BSN for a transfer student will be completed in four years, but depending on previous coursework, extra semesters may be necessary.

-If you are interesting in transferring into the Dordt College nursing program, you can find our academic requirements in the catalog on page 11.
+If you are interesting in transferring into the Dordt University nursing program, you can find our academic requirements in the catalog on page 11.